 connection's ice gathering

-, and the local description
+state is new, and the local description

 contains media, then set connection's ice gathering

-state to gathering
+state to gathering.

 If the local description was set with content that